espeiorin/ESPSlider/README.md

 ESPSlider
 =========

-ESPSlider is a custom UIView that works like a UISlider, but it works like a rating slider, it changes values by touching or by draging inside.
+ESPSlider is a custom UIView that works like a rating UISlider, it changes values by touching or by draging inside.

 To install you can basically drag .h and .m files to your project, import and configure or you can simple add to your Podfile